Muhammad-izhaan/stream_web/README.md

 This is demo livestream HTML,css and Js (combined) code for a single event stream.
 You can add your own assets.
 This code includes a demo live viewers counter configured using javaScript.
-Also JW player (with KEY) is also integrated in this code.
+Also JW player (with KEY) is integrated in this code.
 Happy code 😊